MarianaJBr/cosmostat/README.md

 ## Using the code

-You can use this software freely, provided that in your publications, you cite at least the paper " One parameterisation to fit them all" <http://arxiv.org/abs/2102.08561> but feel free to also cite " Modified gravity for surveys" <https://arxiv.org/abs/1804.04284> and "Probing a Steep EoS for Dark Energy with latest observations" <https://arxiv.org/abs/1708.08529>
+You can use this software freely, provided that in your publications, you cite at least the paper " A single parameterization for dark energy and modified gravity models" <http://arxiv.org/abs/2102.08561> but feel free to also cite "
+Modified gravity for surveys" <https://arxiv.org/abs/1804.04284> and "Probing a Steep EoS for Dark Energy with latest observations" <https://arxiv.org/abs/1708.08529>